-As stated in Vermont's HUD Consolidated Plan and the QAP, geographic distribution is a consideration but the State has not targeted its housing resources to any specific area.
-This is primarily due to the fact that outside Burlington, Vermont's population is predominately rural and homogenous.
+As stated in Vermont's HUD Consolidated Plan and the QAP, geographic distribution is a consideration, but the State has not targeted its housing resources to any specific area.
+This is primarily because outside of Burlington, Vermont's population is predominately rural and homogenous.
 However, for housing projects to get funded the developer must be able to demonstrate with a market study that the project meets local or regional housing needs.
 This ensures that projects are located appropriately.
-The AHS now employs geographic targeting with respect to emergency shelter, supportive housing and transitional housing programs.
+The AHS employs geographic targeting with respect to any new emergency shelter, supportive housing and transitional housing programs.

-In preparation for the 2015-2019 Consolidated Plan, the DHCD contracted with Bowen National Research (Bowen) to conduct a statewide Housing Needs Assessment (HNA) that included county level data.2 This is significant as this level of analysis on a county level has not been available for 10 years.
+In preparation for the 2015-2019 Consolidated Plan, the DHCD contracted with Bowen National Research (Bowen) to conduct a statewide Housing Needs Assessment (HNA) that included county level data.
+This is significant as this level of analysis on a county level has not been available for 10 years.
 The assessment was used in the development of the Consolidated Plan and will be a resource to help target funding most appropriately and effectively.
 Each of the statewide housing agencies contributed time and financial resources to this effort.

 Bowen's HNA shows that there is significant need for housing throughout Vermont, however, the county level reports will be a valuable tool for affordable housing developers and funders in determining where the greatest needs are within the state and may supplement the specific market studies for each project.
-They will help policy makers and funders determine the particular needs for different areas of the state.
+They will help policy makers and funders determine the needs of different areas of the state.

-2 Bowen National Research: "Vermont Housing Needs Assessment".
-January 5, 2015 http://accd.vermont.gov/strong_communities/housing/planning/needs_assessment
+&lt;sup>2 Bowen National Research: "Vermont Housing Needs Assessment".
+January 5, 2015 http://accd.vermont.gov/housing/plans-data-rules/needs-assessment